 From time to time, the Kumtor Mine has experienced ground movement in various parts of the Central pit, which has led to an employee casualty, considerable short falls in the annual gold production, changes in mining sequences, increased expenditure on depressurization and dewatering programs, the movement of existing infrastructure and/or the redesign and construction of new infrastructure, reduced slope angles of the Central pit, and changes in waste rock dump designs.
-Most recently, pit wall movement has been experienced in the northwest wall of the Central Pit where KGC is currently undertaking cut-back 19.
+Recently, KGC experienced pit wall movement in the northwest wall of the Central Pit which required KGC to revise its mining sequence and to defer that area (a portion of cut-back 19) to the end of mine life.

 Although extensive efforts are employed by Centerra to prevent and anticipate further ground movement, there is no guarantee that sudden unexpected ground movements will not recur.
 A future ground movement could result in a significant interruption of operations.
-The Company may also experience a loss of mineral reserves or a material increase in costs, if it is necessary to redesign the open pit or waste rock dumps as a result of a ground movement.
+The Company may also experience a loss of mineral reserves, a delay or suspension in operations, or a material increase in costs, if it is necessary to redesign the open pit or waste rock dumps as a result of a ground movement.
 The consequences of a ground movement will depend upon the magnitude, location and timing of any such movement.